-As at 31 December 2020, management's estimates for IBNR represented 28.8% of total net loss reserves (31 December 2019 - 23.2%).
-The majority of the estimate relates to catastrophe events from 2017-2020, in addition to potential claims on non-elemental risks where timing delays in insured or cedant reporting may mean losses could have occurred of which the Company was not made aware by the balance sheet date.
+The breakdown of losses and loss adjustment expenses between notified outstanding losses, ACR and IBNR are show in note 11.
+The majority of the IBNR estimate relates to catastrophe events from 2017-2021, in addition to potential claims on non-elemental risks where timing delays in insured or cedant reporting may mean losses could have occurred of which the Company was not made aware by the balance sheet date.